ebrahimiaval/tinyNotice/README.md

 # tinyNotice

-JQuery Notification or confirm Plugin to use fast and simple.do n't  need special config.
+JQuery Notification or confirm Plugin to use fast and simple.do n't  need special config.to try it,run index.html in this project file.

 ## Getting Started